Home - About AR - Learning Material - Clubs - Posters - EVs

 USA

-Several sites list exams, such as: ARRL - Find an Exam Session and HamStudy - Find and Exam Session.
+Several sites list exams, such as: ARRL - Find an Exam Session, and HamStudy - Find and Exam Session.
 Both include links to online exams.

 Fees vary, and are capped at US$16, although US$15 is the maximum charged.
-Laurel VEC charges no fee.

 US Volunteer Examiners in Australia

+Those in eastern Australia have access to exams in the US system, and if they wish, to reciprocal licensing, although there is little reason to do so now.
 This was set up when Australian exams were incredibly expensive, but this service has multiple uses, mentioned below.

-The US system has three levels of licence, and through reciprocal licence arrangements, they allow candidates to apply for the "equivalent" Australian licence level, of which there are also three,
+The US system has three levels of licence, and through reciprocal licence arrangements, they allow candidates to apply for the "equivalent" Australian licence level, of which there are also three, Foundation, Standard, and Advanced.

-US exams are also useful for existing Amateurs who are travelling to the US, and want to remove power limits from reciprocal arrangements; hold US citizenship; or who do not have a passport and licence which match (required under US rules); want to be a Volunteer Examiner; want an extra qualification for the CV; or who just want a challenge.
+US exams are useful for existing Amateurs who are travelling to the US, and want to remove power limits from reciprocal arrangements; hold US citizenship; or who do not have a passport and licence which match (required under US rules); want to be a Volunteer Examiner; want an extra qualification for the CV; or who just want a challenge.
 This exam may also enable an Australian to obtain a licence for Thailand.

 Should they resume, Volunteer Examiners will attempt to be at "Mayham" or similar events held at Wyong, NSW.

-On the day, you need two HB or No. 2 pencils, an eraser (rubber), a ballpoint pen for multipart (self-carboned) and licence forms, a non-programmable calculator (optional, but it must NOT be part of a 'phone, tablet, or computer); there is no fixed time for completing each paper.
+On the day, you need two HB, B, or No. 2 pencils, an eraser (rubber), a ballpoint pen for multipart (self-carboned) and licence forms, a non-programmable calculator (optional, but it must NOT be part of a 'phone, tablet, or computer); there is no fixed time for completing each paper.
 ID is required, and if upgrading from another US licence, a printout of this.

 The exam process includes completing the application for a licence.
 Once it is processed by the VEC, you will be emailed with an invoice for US$35.
 This can be paid using a credit or debit card, or for those with a US bank account, from that account.
 The licence can be renewed online after 10 years.
+This is done via the ULS, and it is up to you to remember to do so.

 Vanity Callsigns